The Dodos: Beware of the Maniacs

-The duo released the 2006 album Beware of the Maniacs, which was self-released under the "Dodo Bird" moniker.
+The duo self-released the 2006 album Beware of the Maniacs under the Dodo Bird moniker.
 Long and Kroeber toured relentlessly in support of the album for most of 2007.
-The band began to receive critical attention and developed a growing fan base.
-Fans began referring to Dodo Bird simply as "The Dodos", and the band decided to change their name accordingly.
+The band received critical attention and developed a growing fan base.
+Fans referred to Dodo Bird simply as the Dodos, and the band changed their name accordingly.

 Visiter

-In December 2007, the Dodos were signed by Frenchkiss Records and they released their second album Visiter in March 2008, to critical acclaim.
+In December 2007, the Dodos were signed by Frenchkiss Records and they released their second album, Visiter, in March 2008, to critical acclaim.

 In an April 2008 interview in the L.A.
-Record, Long revealed the origin of the name of Visiter.
+Record, Long revealed the origin of the title of Visiter.
 "The reason it’s misspelled is that it’s from a drawing this kid gave us.
 We played a show for a bunch of kids in South Central L.A.—Dorsey High.
 A friend’s sister [Barbara Lempel] is a special-ed teacher there, so we went down there to her class and we played for the kids and it was super fun.
 Then it came to the kids asking us questions and then one of the kids came up to us and he gave us a drawing with that written on it.
 The drawing is the cover actually of the album, and just—I dunno we liked it.
 Actually, we used all of the drawings that the kids made in the artwork on the album.
 It was definitely a fun, interesting venture for us.
 We’d never played for kids before—we didn’t know what to expect but they were clapping and dancing."

-In 2009, the song "Fools," also from the Visiter album, was featured in an advertisement for Miller Chill.
+In 2009, the song "Fools," from the Visiter album, was featured in an advertisement for Miller Chill.

-After the release of Visiter, the band added Joe Haener (formerly of The Gris Gris and Battleship) to its touring line-up, where he played xylophone, toy piano and additional percussions.
+After the release of Visiter, the band added Joe Haener (formerly of The Gris Gris and Battleship) to its touring line-up, where he played xylophone, toy piano and additional percussion.

 Time to Die

 Their album Time to Die was released for digital download on July 27, 2009, in the UK and July 28, 2009, in the US.
 The physical LP release was on August 31, 2009, in the UK and September 15, 2009, in the US.
 Joe Haener was replaced by Keaton Snyder during live performances.
 Snyder became a third member of the recording band during this time, performing vibraphone on Time to Die.
-Following this release, The Dodos performed at Lollapalooza and Bonnaroo in 2010.
+Following this release, the Dodos performed at Lollapalooza and Bonnaroo in 2010.